rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

 Make sure you have called `UseEndpointsWithMessagePack()` **after** `UseFastEndpoints()`, otherwise it can't tell ASP.NET to accept the content types required.

+Or wire the endpoint up manually as described above on a per-endpoint basis.

 ### I'm still getting JSON in my responses

 Are you using `SendWithMsgPackAsync(..)`?
 If so, make sure you have `Accept: application/msgpack` in your request headers.
 Or use `SendAsMsgPackAsync(..)` to force it.